marcusmcb/philips-hue-twitch-chat-control/README.md

 #### The idea here...

 To create a simple Node script for you to run locally that adds Hue smart-lighting control functionally to your Twitch channel.
+Deployment to the web via Heroku or other hosted option is possible but would require a <a href="https://codeburst.io/enable-public-access-to-connected-devices-in-your-local-network-c15338da5a3">proxy</a> connection for your Bridge device.

 Marcus McBride, 2022.